-Can the “CPUC Ex Ante Review Custom Process Guidance Documents” page at be used as a repository for all published ISP studies?
-If not, where is the most appropriate location (a website or a repository) to deposit all published ISP studies?
+T2WG requests a designated website or a repository to deposit all published ISP studies.

 The T2WG recommended that all published ISP study reports and CPUC-issued memoranda or dispositions be publicly available on a single website with applicability, a date of issuance, and effective dates.
 The website should include the following contents: